IBM-Cloud/Scalable-web-app-node/terraform/README.md

 ## Steps

-Follow these two easy steps below to create an IBM Cloud Schematics Workspace, and apply a Terraform template to create a Kubernetes cluster and deploy a Node.js Express application to it via an IBM Cloud DevOps Toolchain.
+Follow these two easy steps below to create an IBM Cloud Schematics Workspace, and apply a Terraform template, which will create a Kubernetes cluster and deploy a Node.js Express application to it via an IBM Cloud DevOps Toolchain.

 ### Create an IBM Cloud Schematics Workspace